GyoniA/AnomalyDetection/README.md

 - <a name="5">[5]</a> https://github.com/sdv-dev/SDV
 - <a name="6">[6]</a> https://github.com/joke2k/faker
 - Paper about data generation: https://ieeexplore.ieee.org/document/10072179
+- <a name="7">[7]</a> H. Mohammadian, A. H. Lashkari, A. Ghorbani.
+“Poisoning and Evasion: Deep Learning-Based NIDS under Adversarial Attacks,” 21st Annual International Conference on Privacy, Security and Trust (PST), 2024.

 #### List of some papers that use the "Credit Card Fraud Detection" dataset from mlg-ulb:
 [comment]: <> (TODO: Add better citations, change them to actual references)